BetterWayElectronics/ps5-nor-tool/README.md

 ### Will this diagnose hardware issues? ###

 	No, that is the PS5 Code Reader (https://betterwayelectronics.com.au/ps5codereader) - You can buy that and this program together as a package and save 15%!

+### Your program is a VIRUS/SPYWARE WAAAH! ###
+	I protect my programs with Themida.
+The problem with this is that heuristically some AV software see it as a threat.
+	This is totally fine and normal, but also very annoying and unavoidable.

+	Visit https://betterwayelectronics.com.au/virus.html for more information!

 ## TLDR ##